mavenea/dokku-require/README.md

 A plugin which allow you to specify plugins and volumes required by your app.

-This is a fork which fixes an issue where the shell expands the command to file names when using custom commands that includes wildcards.
-Will send a PR to merge with upstream.
+> Important: This is a fork which fixes an issue where the shell expands the command to file names when using custom commands that includes wildcards.
+Will send a PR to merge with upstream soon.

 ## Requirements